skipperq93/cyberkit/Tools/buildstream/README.rst

 ==============================
-The WebKit Linux Developer SDK
+The CyberKit Linux Developer SDK
 ==============================

 This is aimed to replace the JHBuild setup, as announced in `webkit-dev`_.
 Most of the time developers won't need to manually build the SDK, they will download already-built versions of it.

-Rebuilding the SDK is needed when you have to update WebKit test dependencies or add new dependencies to the SDK.
+Rebuilding the SDK is needed when you have to update CyberKit test dependencies or add new dependencies to the SDK.

 To build the SDK, run: